boxcartenant/Bible_Tagger/README.md

 ### Setup DB and JSON Files

+- Rename the config template (it should be config.cfg)
-- Download a bible, convert it to SWORD format, add that to jsonpath in the config file.
+- Download a bible, convert it to SWORD format, add that to json_path in the config file.
     - You can see how to do the SWORD stuff in the `./SWORD-to-JSON for Bible Tagger/How To.txt`
 - Run bible_tagger.py